Hiking Cheam Peak - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

-The hike to Cheam Peak takes approximately 4h30 to complete for the 10 km round trip.
+The hike to Cheam Peak takes approximately 4 hours 30 minutes to complete for the 10 km round trip (some sources cite 8.4 km).
 Actual time may vary depending on your fitness level, experience with scrambling terrain, and how long you spend at the summit enjoying the views.

 Cheam Peak has an elevation gain of 700 m, which contributes significantly to the difficulty of this hike.
 Combined with the rocky and technical sections near the summit, proper fitness and preparation are essential for a safe and enjoyable experience.